0xReLogic/Chronos/docs/sql-reference.md

 - JOIN only supported for `SELECT ...
 FROM left JOIN right USING (column)`; no LEFT/RIGHT/FULL OUTER or complex ON conditions
 - No subqueries
 - GROUP BY only supported for `SELECT col, COUNT(*) FROM table [WHERE ...]
 GROUP BY col`
+- WHERE clauses with `AND`/`OR` are parsed, but only the first condition is applied during execution
 - No ORDER BY
 - No LIMIT / OFFSET
 - No DISTINCT